Spastic Cerebral Palsy

 Spastic cerebral palsy is the most common type of cerebral palsy.
 The muscles of people with spastic cerebral palsy feel stiff and their movements may look stiff and jerky.

+Spasticity is a form of hypertonia, or increased muscle tone.
 This results in stiff muscles which can make movement difficult or even impossible.

 - Muscles appear stiff because the messages to the muscles are sent incorrectly through the damaged part of the brain